mklvr/ansible-role-acme-cert/README.md

 ansible-role-acme-cert
 =========

-Provision a certification with ACME.
+Provision a certificate with ACME.

 Requirements
 ------------